bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ![Running Containers](Images/overview_running_containers.png)

-To stop a running container, use the **docker stop** command and provide the container ID, in this case
+To stop a running container, use the **docker stop** command and provide the container ID, in this case.

 ```bash
 docker stop cc38db1cccc9
 ```

-The old running container is stopped, execute the command below to run the new docker container
+The old running container is stopped, execute the command below to run the new docker container.

 ```bash
 docker run -p 7177:8080 --env ASPNETCORE_ENVIRONMENT=DockerStatusEnv imagename-webapi